sisi123Wang/Lung-Transplant-Analysis/README.md

 2. Table 1 (baseline by AKI)
 3. Table 2 (outcomes by AKI stage) to understand distributions.
 4. LASSO to screen among pre-transplant/intra-op predictors for each endpoint.
+5. cause-specific Cox proportional hazards model test after transplanted impact on death.
+6. Firth‐penalized Cox model to see if AKI change the instantaneous hazard of death after transplant.

 Lasso:
 I firstly convert the AKI as a binary AKI outcome, with 1= No AKI, 2-6=Risk/Injury/Failure/Loss/ESRD as AKI